Ourcresta/Course-Factory/replit.md

 # Oushiksha Guru - Admin Course Factory

 ## Overview
 Oushiksha Guru is an AI-powered platform for administrators to create comprehensive educational courses from simple instructions.
 It generates full syllabi, modules, lessons, projects, and tests, adopting a modern SaaS admin interface design for clarity and efficient workflow.
 The platform integrates with the OurShiksha Shishya (student portal) via a secure REST API.
-A key ambition is the "VidGuru AI Avatar Course Factory" for generating courses with AI avatar teaching videos.

 ## User Preferences
 Preferred communication style: Simple, everyday language.